watson-developer-cloud/text-bot-openwhisk/README.md

    ```
 ## Run the React App
 1. Ensure that you have [Node.js](https://nodejs.org/en/download/) installed on your machine.
 You can also use [Homebrew](https://brew.sh/) to install Node.
-2. Navigate to the **web-app** directory in your cloned repository.
+2. Navigate to the root directory in your cloned repository.
    ```none
    cd web-app
    ```